 *This post contains affiliate links meaning that I earn a commission for any purchases that you make at the Affiliates website through these links.
 This will not incur additional costs for you.
 Please read my disclosure for more information.

-Danielle Miura, CFP®, is the founder of Spark Financials, a life and financial planning firm specialized in helping those planning for retirement to organize, simplify, and empower them through every life turn.
+Danielle Miura, CFP®, EA, is the founder of Spark Financials, a life and financial planning firm specialized in helping those planning for retirement to organize, simplify, and empower them through every life turn.
 As a CERTIFIED FINANCIAL PLANNER™ professional, I help my clients protect their assets, manage their wealth, and dream about their future.